loginid1/cognito-lambda/README.md

 4. DefineAuthChallenge Lambda
 5. CreateAuthChallenge Lambda
 6. VerifyAuthChallenge Lambda
+7. API Gateway Proxy
+8. Rest API Lambda

 The `Secrets Manager` service is needed to securely store the ES256 private key that was provided from LoginID.

 You can delete the CloudFormation stack once you are done with the demo.

+When you run the template located at `./aws/Template.yaml`, it will configure all the necessary services (not including API Gateway and Rest API Lambda) to create a Cognito User Pool with customized authentication for passkeys.
+It's recommended to use this template outside of the demo if you wish to set up a new user pool.

 ## Demo Set-Up